LagoLunatic/GCFT/README.md

 * Convert BTI images to PNG and back
 * Dump all BTI images in a GCM or a RARC to a folder as PNG
 * Edit the header attributes of BTI images (e.g. image format, palette format, wrapping, filter mode)
+* View and extract the images contained in GameCube banner files (.bnr)
 * Extract and replace the BTI textures embedded in J3D BDL and BMD models and BMT material tables, and JPC particle archives
 * Import a folder of particle files onto an existing JPC, adding/overwriting all the particles from the folder to the JPC
 * Viewing DOL executable sections, and converting between offsets within the DOL file and RAM addresses in the game's memory